What are the aims of this leaflet?

 - The eyes should be protected by tinted, wrap-around sunglasses.

-- A 'tinted' reflectant sunscreen is available on prescription from Dundee Pharmaceuticals in three colours: coral pink, beige, and coffee.
+- A 'tinted' reflectant sunscreen is available on prescription from Tayside Pharmaceuticals (see below for details) in three colours: coral pink, beige, and coffee.
 These can be mixed to obtain a good colour match with your skin.

 - Curtains or blinds in the house and workplace may be needed to reduce the intensity of visible light.
 Some people may need to apply special photo-protective window films to the windows of their car and home in order to block out UVA and UVB light.
-These protective films may stop working and need replacing after about five years.
+After about five years, these protective films may stop working and need replacing..
 Some car manufacturers offer UV protective glass as standard or as an optional extra, however most car windows do not block UV light.
-Your dermatologist or a patient support group may be able to advise you about suppliers of UV protective film.
-The British Photodermatology Group has released a consensus statement on UV protective films.
+Your dermatologist or a patient support group may be able to advise about suppliers of UV protective film.

 - Skin camouflage may be used to conceal scarring.

-- Skin on light-exposed areas should be protected from cuts and grazes to prevent long-term scarring.
-This can be helped by keeping the skin well-moisturised and by wearing gloves.
+- Skin on areas exposed to light should be protected from cuts and grazes to prevent long-term scarring.
+To help prevent scarring, keep the skin well-moisturised and wear gloves.